magnatronus/flutter-devicelocale/README.md

 this should return a list of the preferred/current language locales setup on the device, with the current one being the first in the list or just the currently set device locale.

+### Note for Linux

+Since GNU/Linux and POSIX doesn't provide a standard API for getting the preferred languages, `Devicelocale.preferredLanguages` always returns the current locale.

 ## Updates

 ### March 2021